aneeshdurg/aneeshdurg.github.io/_posts/2024/2024-04-02-global-in-numba.md

 global_data = Data()
 ```

-There are two ways we could go about exposing this to C++
+There are two ways we could go about exposing this to C++.
+Note that for this discussion, we will not require the code to work with numba's caching.
+If caching is required Method 1 is the only working answer presented here.
+This is also a lot easier to do if you relax the constraint of doing this entirely from an intrinsic.

 ### Method 1 - using PyImport